codeplaysoftware/computecpp-sdk/README.md

 CMake cache.
 The toolchains will identify which variables have not been set when used.

-On the Codeplay website there is a [getting started guide] that serves as an introduction to SYCL and ComputeCpp.
-Additionally, there is an [Integration guide] should you wish to add ComputeCpp to existing projects.

-## Requirements

-* The samples should work with any SYCL 1.2.1 implementation, though have only been tested with the ComputeCpp CE Public Beta
-* OpenCL 1.2-capable hardware and drivers with SPIR 1.2/SPIR-V support
-* C++11-compliant compiler and libstdc++ on GNU/Linux (GCC 4.9+, Clang 3.6+)
-* Microsoft Visual C++ 2015 on Windows
-* CMake 3.4.3 and newer

 ## Troubleshooting

 The sample code should compile without error on our supported platforms.
-If you run into trouble, or think you have found a bug, we have a JIRA Service Desk available through the [ComputeCpp website].
+If you run into trouble, or think you have found a bug, we have a support forum available through the [ComputeCpp website].

-## Frequently Asked Questions

-We have a [FAQ page] available on our website.

 ## Maintainers